Chart Color Schemes

 Pomona is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pomona's dwelling structure, as per the latest Census, consisted of 98.2% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Pomona was at 45.0%, with mortgaged dwellings at 41.3% and rented ones at 13.7%.
-The median monthly mortgage repayment in Pomona was $1,733, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Pomona was $420, compared to Non-Metro Qld's $345.
-Nationally, Pomona's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.
+In Pomona, as per the latest Census evaluation, 98.2% of dwellings were houses, with the remaining 1.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Regional Queensland's dwelling structure, which comprised 76.4% houses and 23.6% other dwellings.
+Home ownership in Pomona stood at 45.0%, with mortgaged dwellings accounting for 41.3% and rented dwellings making up the rest at 13.7%.
+The median monthly mortgage repayment in the area was $1,733, which is higher than Regional Queensland's average of $1,655.
+Meanwhile, the median weekly rent figure in Pomona was recorded at $420, compared to Regional Queensland's $345.
+Nationally, Pomona's median monthly mortgage repayments were lower than the Australian average of $1,863, while median weekly rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing